pyccel/pyccel/docs/classes.md

 ## Limitations

 It's important to note that Pyccel does not support class wrappers, inheritance, properties, magic methods, class variables, or inline class methods.
-The focus of Pyccel is primarily on core class functionality and memory management.
+For our first implementation, the focus of Pyccel is primarily on core class functionality and memory management.